Frixxie/weatherlogger/CONTRIBUTING.md

-Just send a PR or something, contrebutions are welcome!
+Just send a PR or something, contributions are welcome!